pauldlynch/eqguide/guides/bayles-heraldic-crest/index.md

 ##Old Blackburrow

-You may not be able to enter Blackburrow if you haven't completed certain quests - possibly the Tabron Caulria and Bronal Cadran series, and possibly the first Fripp quest as well.
+You may not be able to enter Blackburrow if you haven't completed certain quests - possibly the Tabron Caulria and Bronal Cadran series, and possibly the first Fripp quest as well; you may also need to have one of the subsequent Blackburrow quests in order to enter.

 These quests are carried out in Blackburrow, and are taken from the Darkpaw camp on the west side of Oceangreen Hills: